agcy1210/forkify/README.md

 2.)
 Enter any dish.
 3.)
 You will be able to see variety recipes for the same dish.
 4.)
 Choose any recipe to view it in detail.

+Note  :- the api support for forkify no longer exists.